-Likely unknown nowadays to most outside New York City, and even to those within the boroughs under the age of 50, Breslin was a longtime columnist for several city newspapers.
-He was also a bestselling author of numerous books, most successfully with his 1969 novel The Gang that Couldn’t Shoot Straight, a send up of the Mafia that was made into a mediocre movie starring another iconic New Yorker, Jerry Orbach.
+Largely unknown nowadays to most outside New York City, and even to those within the boroughs under the age of 50, Breslin was a longtime columnist for several city newspapers.
+He was also a bestselling author of numerous books, most successfully with his 1969 novel The Gang that Couldn’t Shoot Straight, a send up of the Mafia that was made into a forgettable film starring another iconic New Yorker, Jerry Orbach.

-However, at mid-century when newspapers were central to American life, Breslin was among the best known writers in the nation.
+But at mid-century, when newspapers were central to American life, Breslin was among the best known writers in the nation.
 And the whole time he was quintessentially New York.

 Born in and raised in the Bronx myself, I was once steeped in characters like Breslin, brassy people not terribly removed from their immigrant roots who hummed easily to the city’s hectic rhythms.
-So Breslin’s passing leaves me feeling sentimental for the old New York.
+So Breslin’s passing leaves me reminiscing about the old New York.

 Gotham has always been a hodgepodge of skin tones and dialects, and to this day that melange of humanity remains the city’s saving grace, even as the mom and pop shops are run off by homogenous chains, reshaping New York in ways that put it in danger of becoming an expensive version of the rest of America.